radancyco/tb-ajd-template/code/v1/README.md

 ## What this template work with
-ALL HTML and Razor works in the TB system with the latest features of the TB Job Details page as of 05/14/20

-This templates SASS variables, mixins and functions work with the default SASS and Compass for TB Full Theme as of 05/14/20
+ALL HTML and Razor works in the TB system with the latest features of the TB Job Details page.
+The SASS variables, mixins and functions work with the default SASS and Compass for TB Full Theme

 ## Instructions for creating the first AJD on a site